Legal

 If your personal data is transferred to a third country or to an international organisation, you will have the right to be informed of the appropriate safeguards relating to the transfer.

-Transfers of Personal Data from the European Union countries to the United Kingdom: According to the Trade and Cooperation Agreement (Art.
-FINPROV.10A), transfer of personal data from the E.U. countries to the UK was not considered as transfer to a third country until the end of April 2021, which was extended by two further months or until the date when an adequacy decision in relation to the UK is adopted by the European Commission.
-On 19 February 2021, the European Commission published its draft decisions on the UK’s adequacy under the GDPR and has found the UK to be adequate.
-On 14 April 2021, the European Data Protection Board announced that it has adopted its opinion on the European Commission’s adequacy decisions.
-The European Commission announced that it adopted the adequacy decision for the UK on 28 June 2021, which allows personal data to flow freely between Europe and the UK.
-The adequacy decision includes a ‘sunset clause', which means that the decision will automatically expire four years after their entry into force.
+Transfers of Personal Data from the European Union countries to the United Kingdom: The European Commission announced that it adopted the adequacy decision for the UK on 28 June 2021, which allows personal data to flow freely between Europe and the UK.
+The adequacy decision includes a ‘sunset clause', which means that the decision will automatically expire four years after its entry into force.
 There will be a new decision if the UK continues to ensure an adequate level of data protection.

 Transfers of Personal Data from the UK to EU countries: It is permitted according to the UK Data Protection Regime.